 The EchoIRLP node is controlled by DTMF.
 The repeater strips DTMF, so to bypass this, all commands must be prefixed with ** (star star).
 First, check to make sure the repeater is not in use.

 - To connect to an IRLP node, enter "**" (2 stars) plus the 4-digit ID of the station or reflecter you wish to call.
 To finish a QSO and close the connection, press "**73".
 The inactivity timeout is set to 60 minutes.
 Additional codes and features may be added in the future.

 - To connect to an Echolink node, enter "***" (3 stars) plus the 5 to 6 digit station or conference number.
 To finish a QSO and close the connection, press "**73".
 You can also connect via smart phone/computer by looking up VE3UGG-R and pressing 'connect'.

-The repeater will automatically connect to the Ontario Public Service Reflector on Sunday and Thursday at 20:00-21:00 for the province-wide Procom Net.
+The IRLP side of the repeater will automatically connect to various nets and news services throughout the week (TBA).
+During these times, Echolink will be unavailable.
 Everyone is welcome to participate under the direction of net control.